augustss/verse-semantics/Book/docs/06_failure.md

 **Preserving failure context:**

-When calling decidable functions in non-decidable contexts, you must handle failure explicitly:
+When calling decides functions in non-decides contexts, you must handle failure explicitly:

 ```verse
 # This won't compile - ProcessPlayer doesn't have <decides>